 Simplicity prepares you for change, because it gets rid of unnecessary complexity.
 Simplicity makes you lean, agile, and ready to pivot.

 When we overcomplicate things, even in small ways, that complexity adds up.
 Pretty soon we are bloated, rigid, and unable to adapt to change.

-So tell me, when was the last time you caught yourself overcomplicating things and what did you do?
+Let me turn it over to you: When was the last time you caught yourself overcomplicating things?
+And what did you do in response?

 Image by rustemgurler.